snikproject/blog/_posts/2019-02-19-owlprofile.md

 ---

 # Abstract
-We compared the statements of SNIK against the restrictions of the different OWL and OWL 2 profiles.
+We compared the statements of SNIK against the restrictions of the different OWL and OWL 2 profiles to find out of it conforms to one of them.

 # Problem
 The planned continuation of the SNIK project contains a reasoner module, mostly to check ontology consistency and class consistency.